iqtree/iqtree2/README.md

 * __Efficient search algorithm__: Fast and effective stochastic algorithm to reconstruct phylogenetic trees by maximum likelihood.
 IQ-TREE compares favorably to RAxML and PhyML in terms of likelihood while requiring similar amount of computing time ([Nguyen et al., 2015]).
 * __Ultrafast bootstrap__: An ultrafast bootstrap approximation (UFBoot) to assess branch supports.
 UFBoot is 10 to 40 times faster than RAxML rapid bootstrap and obtains less biased support values ([Minh et al., 2013]).
 * __Ultrafast model selection__: An ultrafast and automatic model selection (ModelFinder) which is 10 to 100 times faster than jModelTest and ProtTest.
-ModelFinder also finds best-fit partitioning scheme like PartitionFinder.
+ModelFinder also finds best-fit partitioning scheme like PartitionFinder ([Kalyaanamoorthy et al., 2017]).
 * __Phylogenetic testing__: Several fast branch tests like SH-aLRT and aBayes test ([Anisimova et al., 2011]) and tree topology tests like the approximately unbiased (AU) test ([Shimodaira, 2002]).